SebastianCWAnderson/DialogueGPT/README.md

 **What is the 'GPT API?'**

 In March 2023, OpenAI published a research paper on their newest Large Language Model, called GPT-4.
 GPT is, in summary, a LLM that has been trained on a large corpus of training data, in this case, text collected and scraped from the internet.
-According to OpenAI, their GPT models have been trained on books, text documents, articles, websites and all other sorts of tokens (words and characters)
+According to OpenAI, their GPT models have been trained on books, text documents, articles, websites and all other sorts of tokens (words and characters).

+You can read more about GPTs [here.](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer)

 ---